jpsalis/Morse-Converter/README.md

     -h, --help          help dialog and version
     --version           effecive program version

-    -e, --errorhandle   change how invalid text is handled -f, --file          use alternate source for lookup table.
+    --handle            TODO: current setup, change to one below -e, --errorhandle   change how invalid text is handled

+    -f, --file          use alternate source for lookup table.
 Must be yaml file.

-## Other options:
-    -s, --short         short tone override (Must be a single character or list of possible) -l, --long          long tone override (Must be a single character or list of possible)